 Who do you think has an advantage?

-In the case of dueling competitors, professional development gives the competitor clear value-add for their resume….and during the interview process this competitor may have stronger stories of leading strategies or solutions to share that better match the employer’s needs.
+In the case of duelling competitors, professional development gives one candidate a clear value-add for their resume….and during the interview process, this same candidate may have stronger stories of success or innovative solutions to share that better match the employer’s needs.